RaysOfStarLight/jackbox-rc1-challenge/README.md

 Selection of the winner will done by November 22, 2015 from among all the participants entered into the challenge using only the procedure described in the Challenge Rules from above.

 ##Escrow:
 Payment to the winner will be done using the http://escrow.com service.
-For this you will need to provide your payment information to the service so that the transaction can be legally executed.
+For this the winning participant will need to provide the payment information to the service so that the transaction can be legally executed.

 ##Disclaimer